 Yes.
 Supports may be explored through the Disability Services Office and The Society of Graduate and Professional Students (SGPS).
 Please see the "Grad Students with Disabilities" section for more information.

 If you're experience problems with your tablet/laptop or have general questions regarding Queen's wireless or email account please go to ITServices Support Centre in the QLC in Stauffer Library Monday to Friday, 9am - 12:00 noon, 1:00pm - 4:00pm.
 If you have questions regarding adaptive technology you can direct inquiries to Anne Newman, Adaptive Technologist, located in the Adaptive Technology Centre, Stauffer Library.

 Yes.
-Health, Counselling, and Disability Services are located in the LaSalle Building.
+Student Wellness Services are located in the LaSalle Building.

 Yes.
 The Queen's Learning Commons (QLC) is both a hub of services supporting formal academic programs, and a meeting place within Stauffer Library.
 It encompasses physical and online environments accommodating different approaches to learning.
 The QLC provides resources, workshops and seminars, and one-on-one professional consultations for students who want to enhance or develop skills.
 QLC website